A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Appendix A: Almost integrality under finiteness conditions

 In this appendix, our aim is to give a proof to the following result (see Proposition \ref{propIC=CIC}).
-For generalities on topological spaces and \textit{maximal separated quotients}, we refer the reader to \cite[Chapter 0, 2.3(c)]{FK18} and \cite[Definition 2.4.8]{KL15}.
-For a topological space $X$, we denote by $[X]$ the maximal separated quotient of $X$, thus defining the natural epimorphism $X \to [X]$.
+As in Corollary \ref{Cont3}, for a topological space $X$, we denote by $[X]$ the maximal separated quotient of $X$, thus defining the natural epimorphism $X \to [X]$.

-\begin{proposition} Let $A_0$ be a ring that is integral over a Noetherian ring, and let $t\in A_0$ be a nonzero divisor.
+\begin{proposition} Let $A_0$ be a ring that is integral over a Noetherian ring, and let $t\in A_0$ be a regular element.
 Then an element $a\in A_0[\frac{1}{t}]$ is integral over $A_0$ if and only if it is almost integral over $A_0$.
 More precisely, for the Tate ring $A$ associated to $(A_0, (t))$, we have

 \end{proposition}

 The idea of our proof is to reduce the assertion to the situation of Corollary \ref{Cont3}, using \emph{Zariskization}.
 Let us recall its definition below (see also \cite[Chapter 0, 7.3(b)]{FK18} or \cite[Definition 3.1]{T18}).